woossi0/suite/docs/usermanual/source/sysadmin/security/index.rst

 Security
 ========

-This section will discuss best practices for security in the OpenGeo Suite.
+This section will discuss best practices for security with OpenGeo Suite.

 .. toctree::
    :maxdepth: 2